shmaku/hankou/content/posts/consulate.md

 Please be sure to visit the consulate's official website or call for final confirmation before going to the consulate or contacting it, because the address, phone number, office hours and service content may change.
 The phone number provided above is usually the switchboard or main contact number.
 Specific services (such as visas, passports, citizen services, etc.) may require transfer or inquiry of the extension or special contact information on the official website.

- hope this information is helpful to you!
+Hope this information is helpful to you!